Q: What is The Business Minor Summer Institute?

 Q: When and where will the Business Minor Summer Institute be held?

 A: The Business Minor Summer Institute takes place in New Orleans on Tulane's uptown campus in Goldring-Woldenberg Business Complex.
-The program is broken down into two, 5-week sessions: Monday, May 14 through Sunday, June 17, 2018.
-The second session is Monday, June 25 through Sunday, July 29, 2018.
+The program is broken down into two 5-week sessions: Monday, May 13 through Sunday, June 16, 2019 (finals June 17-18), and Monday, June 24 through Sunday, July 28, 2019 (finals July 29-30).
 Both summer sessions are required.
-Classes are scheduled Monday through Thursday, 8:30am to 4:30pm, with an hour lunch break starting at noon.
+Classes are scheduled Monday through Thursday, 8:30 am to 4:30 pm, with an hour lunch break starting at noon, and Friday 10am to noon with no lunch.
 Students will receive advanced warning by any professor who needs to reschedule or make up class time.

 A: Yes.
 The program welcomes Tulane graduates and undergraduates alike.

 Q: What will I gain from participating in the Business Minor Summer Institute?

 A: The Business Minor Summer Institute offers participants the unique opportunity to earn 23.5 academic credits towards a Tulane undergraduate degree while exploring a fresh curriculum, practicing real-world, hands-on business skills, and strengthening marketability.
 Further, with a minor in business from Tulane's Freeman School, students gain the competitive edge that today's employers seek.

 Ultimately, students participate in the minor program for a variety of different reasons.
 The following is just a glimpse of why several previous participants decided to enroll:

 - To diversify his/her academic portfolio

 - To have the flexibility to excel in any professional environment